-The two years in Sixth Form are probably the most important in your education and will determine the path you take in life.
-They should be the most enjoyable and fulfilling of your school career.
+The two years in Sixth Form are probably the most important in a students' education and will determine the path that they take in life.
+They should be the most enjoyable and fulfilling of a student's school career.

-Here at Archbishop IIsley Sixth Form, you will be encouraged, challenged and stretched in your academic achievement, social confidence and personal development to strive for excellence.
+Here at Archbishop IIsley Sixth Form, students will be encouraged, challenged and stretched in their academic achievement, social confidence and personal development to strive for excellence.
 We expect all of our students to be aspirational.